CMPSC302-Spring-2025-AlleghenyCollege/project3_community-website/README.md

 ## Project Milestones

-Project milestones will be conducted in two sprints with the speicific tasks undertaken in each sprint primarily determined by each team.
-Roughly half of the website tasks should be finished by the end of sprint 1.
-It is each team's responsibility to manage the tasks
+Project milestones will be conducted in two sprints with the specific tasks undertaken in each sprint primarily determined by each team.
+Roughly half of the website tasks should be finished by the end of sprint 1 and final draft of the website must be finished by April 28th.
+It is each team's responsibility to manage the tasks to ensure the project completion.

 ### Sprint 1
 ### DUE: April 4, 2025 by 10am